unartig/sepsis_osc/typst/thesis_template.typ

   set table(
     // Increase the table cell's padding
     inset: 7pt, // default is 5pt
-    stroke: (0.5pt + stroke-color)
+    stroke: (0.5pt + stroke-color),
   )
   // Use smallcaps for table header row. show table.cell.where(y: 0): smallcaps

   // Wrap `body` in curly braces so that it has its own context.
 This way show/set rules
   // will only apply to body.
-    // Configure heading numbering.
-    set heading(numbering: "1.1")
+  // Configure heading numbering. set heading(numbering: "1.1")
   // Start chapters on a new page.
   {
     show heading.where(level: 1): it => {
       if chapter-pagebreak {